tiwariPratyush/AIOptimize/readme.md

-# SEOgenius: AI SEO Content Automation Platform
+# AIOptimize: AI SEO Content Automation Platform

 > **Revolutionize your SEO workflow with AI-powered content, keyword research, clustering, and export—all in one beautiful, no-code platform.**